-- D.2 The Director of Finance is responsible for the operation of the authority's accounting systems, the form of accounts and the supporting financial records.
-Any changes made by members of the Corporate Leadership Team to the existing financial systems or the establishment of new systems must be approved by the Director of Finance.
-However, members of the Corporate Leadership Team are responsible for the proper operation of financial processes in their own service areas. - D.3 Any changes to agreed procedures by members of the Corporate Leadership Team to meet their own specific service needs should be agreed with the Director of Finance. - D.4 Members of Corporate Leadership Team should ensure that their staff receive relevant financial training that has been approved by the Director of Finance. - D.5 Members of the Corporate Leadership Team must ensure that, where appropriate, computer and other systems are registered in accordance with data protection legislation.
+- D.2 The Corporate Director Finance and Resources is responsible for the operation of the authority's accounting systems, the form of accounts and the supporting financial records.
+Any changes made by members of the Corporate Leadership Team to the existing financial systems or the establishment of new systems must be approved by the Corporate Director Finance and Resources.
+However, members of the Corporate Leadership Team are responsible for the proper operation of financial processes in their own service areas. - D.3 Any changes to agreed procedures by members of the Corporate Leadership Team to meet their own specific service needs should be agreed with the Corporate Director Finance and Resources. - D.4 Members of Corporate Leadership Team should ensure that their staff receive relevant financial training that has been approved by the Corporate Director Finance and Resources. - D.5 Members of the Corporate Leadership Team must ensure that, where appropriate, computer and other systems are registered in accordance with data protection legislation.
 Members of the Corporate Leadership Team must ensure that staff are aware of their responsibilities under freedom of information legislation.